-Preheat oven to 425 degrees F and grease muffin tray with coconut oil.
+Preheat oven to 425 degrees and grease muffin tray with coconut oil.

-Add melted coconut oil, apple sauce, maple syrup, and pumpkin.
+Add melted butter, maple syrup, and pumpkin.
 Mix well.

 Stir in the egg and vanilla.